fenago/deep-learning-for-nlp/Lab Guides/chapter_23/Lab_14.md

 The VGG() class takes a few arguments that may only interest you if you are looking to use the model in your own project, e.g. for transfer learning.
 For example:
 - include top (True): Whether or not to include the output layers for the model.
-You don’t need these if you are fitting the model on your own problem.
+You don't need these if you are fitting the model on your own problem.
-- weights (‘imagenet’): What weights to load.
+- weights ('imagenet'): What weights to load.
 You can specify None to not load pretrained weights if you are interested in training the model yourself from scratch.
 - input tensor (None): A new input layer if you intend to fit the model on new data of a different size.
 - input shape (None): The size of images that the model is expected to take if you change